davin12345678910/CSE403_RCRSPTeam/reports/Week6_status_report.md

 ### Azaan Khalfe
 What I did:
-I helped with the ER digaram with end points, the coding guideline the risk assessment and with the project schedule.
-What worked is group meetings are productive when they happen, but there must be some goals set so there is not much off-topic discussion.
+I helped with the CI test automation, where I helped create some basic SQL tests and other tests for the endpoints.
+We used jest and supertest for the testing framework in node.js.

 What I learned:
-I learned how important designing the system is and how much background research is needed to think about designing, after spending time designing hopefully implementing will be a lot easier.
+I learned that even if the tests work locally, setting up a CI infrastructure is difficult.
+I learned how to write tests in node.js with jest and how GitHub actions use a YAML file to test the code online, where we can choose when the code is tested.

 What I had trouble on:
-t is a little hard to come up with the whole system while not coding the actual system.
+I had trouble debugging the YAML file since the tests were running locally, but I didn’t really understand the purpose of the YAML file, so I researched about it.
+Also, the GitHub actions were taking 2 hours to run, so we had to improve and debug it so it did not take this long.

 What I am stuck on:
-I am stuck trying to flush out the whole backend system and try to implement it.
-And how much detail does the backend need?
+I am stuck on fully flushing out the backend and having the code be connected through the backend and frontend.
+So I will meet with my group and focus on this so we have it function before the Alpha release.

 ### Ahmed Helow